 Family Accommodations Policy

 You are welcome to bring a family member to class on occasional days when your responsibilities require it (for example, if emergency childcare is unavailable, or for health needs of a relative).
-In fact, you may see my children in class on days when their school is closed.
 Please be sensitive to the classroom environment, and if your family member becomes uncomfortably disruptive, you may leave the classroom and return as needed.

 University Policy on Incompletes